TRANSOCEAN SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsuit Again...

-NEW ORLEANS, Jan.
-24, 2025 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until February 24, 2025 to file lead plaintiff applications in a securities class action lawsuit against Transocean Ltd. (the "Company") (NYSE: RIG ), if they purchased the Company's securities between October 31, 2023 and September 2, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
+29, 2025 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until February 24, 2025 to file lead plaintiff applications in a securities class action lawsuit against Transocean Ltd. (the“Company”) (NYSE: RIG), if they purchased the Company's securities between October 31, 2023 and September 2, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help